onap/vnfrqts-requirements/docs/Chapter8.rst

 Parameters like VNF names, VNFC names, OA&M IP addresses, after February, 2018 ONAP release, will be extracted from A&AI by APPC and then passed down to Ansible Server, as part of APPC request through REST API.
-In the meantime, these VNF instance specific required values, will be stored on VNF instance directory, default arguments file and will be used as defaults.
+In the meantime, VNF instance specific required values, will be stored on VNF instance directory, default arguments file and will be used as defaults.
 For parameterized playbooks attribute-value pairs passed down by APPC to Ansible Server always take precedence over